Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Hilbert pair wavelets

 \subsection{Wavelet approximations}

 We need to know how well we can approximate functions if we are only allowed to use a finite number of scales.
 In this section we will state three results (the last of which is adapted from~\cite{wojtaszczyk1997mathematical}) that give quantitative bounds assuming that the wavelets are compactly supported and bounded.
 These conditions can easily be relaxed, but we will not need this.

-Our main tool is the following technical lemma.
-Recall that the Sobolev spaces~$H^K(\RR)$ and~$H^K(\SS)$ consist of functions~$f$ with square-integrable weak~$K$-th derivative, denoted~$f^{(K)}$.
+The proofs are given in \cref{sec:appendix}.